biodeeptime/biodeeptime.github.io/pages/imprint.md

 The website was made by [Ádám T. Kocsis]({{site.url}}{{site.baseurl}}/team/people/#ádám-kocsis), to whom all questions about it should be addressed.

+The BioDeepTime logo was designed by Stefan Berhardt.

 ### Hero backgroud image sources